-In the mid 1990s local elected officials, business leaders and citizens understood the need to provide choices to supporting this future growth.
-After careful study and extensive public input and thoughtful consideration the 2025 Integrated Transit/Land Use Plan was created in 1998.
+In the mid-1990s local elected officials, business leaders and citizens understood the need to provide choices to supporting this future growth.
+In 1994, the

-The plan focuses future growth along five primary transportation corridors and links our area's key centers of economic activity.
+The Plan focuses future growth along five primary transportation corridors and links our area's key centers of economic activity.
 The Plan includes rapid transit, bus, streetcar and facility improvements to better serve the region, but at its core, the Plan is not just about transit.
 Integrated land use planning and transit-oriented development (TOD) are cornerstones of the Plan.
 TODs provide a pedestrian-friendly environment with connections to rapid transit stations and create a sense of community.
 These high-quality environments are carefully planned and designed to attract and retain transit ridership, which helps reduce pollution and vehicle miles traveled.

 - Choice to move freely around the region to conduct activities associated with daily life,